-What are Top 5 Network Routing Protocols ?
+What are the Top 5 Network Routing Protocols?

-There is lots of different protocols for communicating between computers.
+There are lots of different protocols for communicating between computers.
 So routing protocols are the family of network protocols.
-How routing protocols work ?
-Recognize other computer router on the network.
-Next keep track of all the possible destination along with some data explaining the pathaway of each.
-Then determin about where to where to send each network message.
-We talk about Top 5 Network Routing Protocols in the following:
+How do routing protocols work?
+Recognize another computer router on the network.
+Next, keep track of all the possible destinations along with some data explaining the pathway of each.
+Then determine where to send each network message.
+We talk about the Top 5 Network Routing Protocols in the following:

 OSPF is an interior gateway protocol (IGP) for routing Internet Protocol (IP) packets solely within a single routing domain, such as an autonomous system. advantage of OSPF is that the complete knowledge of topology allows routers to calculate routes that satisfy particular criteria and s a reduction in the number of routes to propagate – by the filtering and the summarization of routes.
 And has better convergence than RIP.